wso2/docs-is/en/docs/guides/user-mgt/challenge-question.md

 ### getUserChallengeQuestion

-This is used to retrieve a particular question using the question id.
+This is used to retrieve a particular question using the question ID.

 <table>
     <tbody>